Sir-Jude/Distriflask/README.md

 The app is a prototype of a web application for the distribution of software packages, it is coded in Python and built using the Flask framework.
 It is a fork of the project I am developing for my internship and, even though it is not finished yet, it already has several functionalities.

-For the creation and management of the relational database, I have used:
+For the creation and management of the relational-database, I have used:
 - **SQLite**
-  A software library that provides a relational database management system.
+  A software library that provides a relational-database management system.
 Unlike client-server database management systems, SQLite is serverless and self-contained, meaning it doesn't require a separate server process to operate.

-  It is widely used in embedded systems, mobile apps, and small to medium-sized applications where a full-fledged client-server database may be overkill.
+  It is widely used in embedded systems, mobile apps, and small to medium-sized applications where a full-fledged client-server database may be excessive.

   It implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - **SQLAlchemy**